ErnestIO/ernest-site/content/developer/architecture-overview.md

 # Architecture overview

-Ernest is based on a microservice oriented architecture, even a big part of them are built on top of Go, we're still need to maintain some jruby based in order to interact with VCloud.
+Ernest is based on a microservice oriented architecture.
+The majority of the services are built using Go, however we still need to maintain some jruby based in order to interact with VCloud.

 ## Service Structure

-These microservices can be categorized on different families:
+These microservices can be categorized into different families:

 ### Public
 This family holds every service with a public or private interface intended to be used by the end user.